GeorgH93/MarriageMaster/README.md

 cd MarriageMaster
 mvn package -P Standalone,ExcludeBadRabbit
 ```
-The final file will be in the `target` folder, named `MarriageMaster-<CurrentVersion>-Standalone.jar`.
+The final file will be in the `MarriageMaster/target` folder, named `MarriageMaster-<CurrentVersion>-Standalone.jar`.

 ### Release version:
 This is the version of the plugin published on dev.bukkit.org and spigotmc.org.